jlinto10/ajax-forms/README.md

     {
-        "isValid" : true, // a boolean for the validity of the field "message" : "The resulting message" // a helpful message if the field is not valid }
+        "isValid" : true, // a boolean for the validity of the field "message" : "The resulting message" // a helpful message if the field is not valid
+                                            // NOTE: this message is used in the danger popover }